All posts by admin

 Chitta Happens, an Ayurveda San Francisco Clinic, Approaches to Digestion and Overall Health

 Each focusing on different aspects, your dominant dosha in the triad (pitta, kapha and vata) determines how it influences and affects the digestive system.
 For instance, people with the pitta dosha most prominent often have potent agni and an active metabolism, which provides them with strong appetites and the ability to consume significant amounts of food since this dosha concerns the gastrointestinal tract’s acid secretion levels and digestive enzymes.
-Practitioners of Ayurveda San Francisco also say the dosha of kapha, on the other hand, is typical among individuals who experience slow, steady rates of digestion that generally means they have good agni but a penchant for excessive weight gain due to overeating.
+The dosha of kapha, on the other hand, is typical among individuals who experience slow, steady rates of digestion that generally means they have good agni but a penchant for excessive weight gain due to overeating.

 The third dosha, known as vata, has characteristics such as trouble with constipation and irregularity of bowel movements as well as a tendency to experience frequent appetite loss.
 Vata’s variable energy also dictates digestive movement, including peristalsis and waste product excretion.
-Additionally, those who practice Ayurveda San Francisco note the fall season will often stimulate the vata dosha due to the change toward weather characterized by wind, cold and aridity because of the dosha’s relationship to the air and ether elements, which you can see by its strong influences on choices regarding changes in diet, environment and lifestyle.
+Note the fall season will often stimulate the vata dosha due to the change toward weather characterized by wind, cold and aridity because of the dosha’s relationship to the air and ether elements, which you can see by its strong influences on choices regarding changes in diet, environment and lifestyle.

 People in whom the dosha vata takes dominance often experience increases in the cool, rough and dry qualities of both their internal and external environments.
 When left unaddressed, this can sometimes result in a disturbance in a variety of vital organs and tissues, which typically manifests externally via the appearance of excessively dry skin and/or lips.
-Meanwhile, Ayurveda San Francisco professionals note that internally a person might experience a lack of moisture in the places where vata often accumulates such as the large intestine and colon.
-Digestion issues aggravated by problems with the vata dosh include bloating, bowel movement irregularity, constipation, decrease in appetite, diarrhea (often altering in tandem with constipation), gas and hiccups.
+Meanwhile, internally a person might experience a lack of moisture in the places where vata often accumulates such as the large intestine and colon.
+Digestion issues aggravated by problems with the vata dosha include bloating, bowel movement irregularity, constipation, decrease in appetite, diarrhea (often altering in tandem with constipation), gas and hiccups.

 Diet Changes for Better Digestion

 You should also add salty, sour and sweet dishes in your diet to combat vata-related issues.
-For instance, experts at Ayurveda San Francisco know a diet rich in sweet grains such as basmati, brown and sushi rice; buckwheat udon noodles; and whole wheat pastas can ground the vata if you increase your intake of them in autumn.
+For instance, a diet rich in sweet grains such as basmati, brown and sushi rice; buckwheat udon noodles; and whole wheat pastas can ground the vata if you increase your intake of them in autumn.

-Finally, Ayurveda San Francisco professionals suggest avoiding astringent and bitter flavors; cold foods (including raw vegetables); cold drinks (especially the consumption of such during or immediately after meals); and stimulants (including caffeinated beverages) as much as possible, as they can further aggravate the vata dosha and related digestion issues.
+Finally, We suggest avoiding astringent and bitter flavors; cold foods (including raw vegetables); cold drinks (especially the consumption of such during or immediately after meals); and stimulants (including caffeinated beverages) as much as possible, as they can further aggravate the vata dosha and related digestion issues.

 To further nourish yourself with a healthy diet that allows the body to maintain balance when you experience vata-related issues with the digestive system, establish routine times to eat and stick to them as much as possible.
 Additionally, the Ayurveda San Francisco team recommends making lunch your largest meal and using an appetite stimulant such as Hingvastak if necessary.
 Do not rush through meal preparation, instead doing so thoughtfully while taking pleasure in the process.